HelloGLOBO/support_engineer_test/README.md

 1. When you click on the top most month in the sidebar that has at least one post we should see that post or posts

 ### Support Ticket \#5: Months sorted incorrectly (Archive Sidebar)
-The sort order of months in the Archive Sidebar is off, with January 2015 appearing directly above December 2015:
+The sort order of months in the Archive Sidebar is off

 Steps to reproduce:
 1. Visit http://0.0.0.0:3000